ouomarabdessamade/Optimization-Techniques/README.md

 - **Golden Section**

 ### Multi-variable Functions
-For multi-variable functions, the following algorithms have been implemented:
+For multi-variable functions, the following algorithms have been implemented :

 - **Gradient Descent**
 - **Conjugate Gradient**